AnadyaNair/AnadyaNair/README.md

 <!-- <img src="https://github.com/AnadyaNair/AnadyaNair/blob/46c7e7da91fcc7ccfabad3270e9d6ac793a987e6/AnadyaNair%20%20Twitter%20Banner.png"></img> -->
-# Hello!
+# Hello, I'm Anadya.
-Greetings!
-I am Anadya Nair.
 A student and a developer, (he/him).
 My nationality is Indian.
 I am a young developer, currently practicing  hands upon web development, UI designing, backend, and automation.
 As well as I am the owner and I manage a GitHub organization called the Developer Capsule.
 <br><br>
 Get to know more on my personal [portfolio](https://anadyanair.github.io) & and join me on [Twitter](https://twitter.com/AnadyaNair) with other developers worldwide!
 <br><br>